netdata/netdata/collectors/statsd.plugin/README.md

 ## statsd charts

-netdata can visualize statsd collected metrics in 2 ways:
+Netdata can visualize statsd collected metrics in 2 ways:

 1. Each metric gets its own **private chart**.
 This is the default and does not require any configuration (although there are a few options to tweak).